-When it comes to business continuity, if you are proactive and foresightful enough to set up a plan in advance of disaster, it is of course tempting to set up a system that is absolutely bulletproof.
+When it comes to business continuity, if you are proactive and foresightful enough to set up a plan in advance of a disaster, it is, of course, tempting to set up a system that is absolutely bulletproof.
 Unfortunately, it often transpires that there are tradeoffs to make in order to square your desired backup plan with the limitation of your budget.
 That’s why it’s important to understand the differences in business continuity and disaster recovery configurations.
 Here we’ll review active-active vs active-passive and which may be right for your needs.

-There are two main structures for backup architecture: active-active and active-passive.
-Active-active architecture is optimized for uptime.
-In this setup, off-site servers are synched with the onsite server, allowing for near-instantaneous replication of data.
-Usually, this is set up so that when one or more servers fail, the load is automatically rebalanced to the rest of the servers.
+First off, there are two main structures for data center backup architecture: active-active and active-passive.
+Active-active architecture is optimized for uptime/continuous availability.
+In an active configuration, off-site servers are synched with the on-site server, allowing for near-instantaneous replication of data.
+Usually, this is set up so that when one or more servers fail, the load is automatically rebalanced to the rest of the servers in real-time.
 Individual applications can also be set up with the same strategy, as not every application will cause substantial issues if there is downtime.

-Active-passive architecture is less complex.
+An active-passive configuration is less complex.
 This setup does not utilize load-balancing; instead, a separate set of critical infrastructure is maintained off-site, but it sits idle until such a time as it is needed.
 This setup does have some downtime associated with it, and may also allow some data loss.
 But it also has its benefits, as we will later show.

 What Are You Prepared To Lose?